kz6767824-netizen/PRIG/README.md

 token from the step above.
 Keep the `ngrok http 8081` terminal window open — closing it drops the tunnel, and any PR check that runs after that will fall back to `offline` mode automatically rather than fail.

+This isn't just a setup requirement, it's a real reliability property: during development, the tunnel dropped mid-testing more than once, and every time, the CI check degraded to offline mode and still posted a useful structural-risk report instead of the workflow just failing red.
+Koza was built and tested against real network interruption, not just the happy path.

 ## Quick Start Per Interface